kinjames/30-days-js/README.md

 I was also able to finish the basics of javascript again, learnt new tricks since I used three different materials from different tutors to learn the basics.Each teacher had a new trick up his sleeve to share.

-I learnt most of the string methods, math methods, array properties and array methods.

 styled components